Last Updated on

 Although, over summer there will be some tourists, of sorts.
 Mostly scientists down to count penguins, musicians like Alice who came to play her harp on the ice (yes she did bring her ball gown & full-size harp) and a few extra workers to help with the summer projects.

-Winter Residents of Antarctica
+Winter in Antarctica

 For the rest of the year, you will find the same 19 guests.
 We, however, had one unusual exception, three Korean documentary filmmakers filming the life cycle of the emperor penguin.